 Gloucestershire Royal Hospital is a district general hospital located in Gloucester, and provides acute services to Western and Southern Gloucestershire and parts of Herefordshire.
 We were asked to provide a solution that will help lower the Trust's energy costs and carbon footprint whilst improving energy supply resilience.

-Our solution entailed the design and installation of a 2.5MWe CHP system, with a waste heat recovery boiler generating steam to be used as the primary source of energy supply across the hospital estate.
-The project also included the installation of a complex Low Temperature Hot Water distribution system which uses hot water that is recovered from the CHP’s cooling systems to generate heating and domestic hot water services.
+We designed and installed a 2.5MWe CHP system, with a waste heat recovery boiler generating steam to be used as the primary source of energy supply across the hospital estate.
+The project also included the installation of a complex Low Temperature Hot Water distribution system which uses hot water that is recovered from the CHP's cooling systems to generate heating and domestic hot water services.